ropats16/pl-gh-backup-guide/README.md

 - Navigate to your GitHub repository and go to the "Settings" tab.
 - Under "Secrets and variables," select "Actions" and then click "New Repository Secret."
-- Add a new secret with "Name" as WALLET, paste your Arweave wallet's JWK into the "Secret" field, and click "Add secret."
+- Add a new secret with "Name" as "WALLET", paste your Arweave wallet's JWK into the "Secret" field, and click "Add secret."

 Add a new secret with WALLET for "Name," your Arweave wallet's JWK in the "Secret" field, and click the "Add secret" button.